Planning a trip to the beautiful Greek island of Crete this year?

 The upmarket vibe of Elounda is rubbing off on the small nearby village of Plaka, which is ideal for those looking for a quiet and peaceful holiday.
 It has a sand-and-pebble beach and a handful of good tavernas to choose from.
 It’s deliciously quiet in shoulder season.

 Plaka is also the gateway to the Spinalonga, the small fortress island that famously housed a leper colony and is now one of the main day trips in the area.
 Small ferry boats make the run over to Spinalonga from both Plaka and Elounda.

-5km south of Plaka is the small beach town of Elounda, one of Crete’s most characterful resorts and home to some of its premier luxury hotels.
+5km south of Plaka is the beach town of Elounda, one of Crete’s most characterful resorts and a small luxury enclave.